K40Nano/K40Nano/README.md

 CLI (Command Line Interface)
 ---
 I've provided a `Nano` CLI.
-This is not intended to be exclusive or definitative, but go ahead and ask more to be built on it (raise an issue).
+This is not intended to be exclusive or definitive, but go ahead and ask more to be built on it (raise an issue).
 It is built on the concept of a stack.
 Namely you have a list of commands you can list them with (-l), you can load files with a wildcard "-i \*.EGV" and it should load those files.

 * -i [\<input-\*\>]\*, loads egv/png files
 * -o [<egv/png/svg>|"print"|"mock"]?, sets output method